krish20003/detecting-covid-19-with-chest-x-ray-using-pytorch-/README.md

-# detecting-covid-19-with-chest-x-ray-using-pytorch-
-detecting covid-19 with chest x-ray using pytorch
+# Detecting COVID-19 with Chest X-Ray using PyTorch
+1) Create custom Dataset and DataLoader in PyTorch
+2) Train a ResNet-18 model in PyTorch to perform Image Classification